-Your Coram Resources
+Your Coram resources

-Your Coram nutrition support team is a group of skilled individuals who will work closely with you and your doctor.
-This team is available for you around the clock, seven days a week.
-We encourage you to contact us at 1-877-936-6874 whenever you have a question.
+Your Coram Nutrition Support Team will work closely with you and your prescribers to ensure your every day questions are answered.

+For any urgent needs, we're available around the clock, seven days a week at 1-877-936-6874.

-- Dietitian: Assesses your nutrition needs; teaches you about your medical nutrition therapy; monitors your response to your nutrition therapy; and can help you make adjustments in your therapy as needed. - Customer Care Specialist: Calls you on a regular basis to find out how you are doing, arranges for delivery of your tube feeding formula and supplies needed for your therapy.
+- Dietitian: Assesses your nutrition needs; teaches you about your medical nutrition therapy; monitors your response to your nutrition therapy; and can help you make adjustments in your therapy as needed. - Customer Care Specialist: Speaks to you on a regular basis to find out how you are doing, arranges for delivery of your tube feeding formula and supplies needed for your therapy.
 For information, see Managing Your Supplies on page 49. - Reimbursement and Insurance Specialist: Helps you with any financial concerns and answers your questions about charges or payment terms.
 For more information, call 1-877-936-6874 and press Option 4.
 You also can refer to How to Contact Coram on page 60.

 You also have access to Coramhc.com: Our website provides an abundant source of patient and caregiver tube feeding resources.
-You will find online education tutorials and videos, information on Coram's travel support program and much more.
+You will find online education tutorials and videos, information on traveling with Coram's support and much more.

-Types of Feeding Tubes
+Types of feeding tubes